conda/ceps/cep-purls.md

 * Its a heuristic based on source urls.
 * The implementation is based on the recipes instead of the actual package files.
 * The implementation does not work with multi-output recipes.
-* Its maintained as a seperate file that is hard to discover
+* Its maintained as a separate file that is hard to discover

 ## Backwards Compatibility